by Rob Caldwell

 The wind that the trucks push is a hidden force

-All caravanners will have experienced the buffeting wind that comes from a passing truck, either in the opposite direction, or when the truck is overtaking your travel trailer.
+All caravanners will have experienced the buffeting wind that comes from a passing truck, either in the opposite direction, or when the truck is overtaking your caravan.
 Cab- over or flat fronted trucks produce a stronger “bow wave” of wind than trucks with long bonnets over the engine and some trucks may have more than one “bow wave”, depending on their configuration and load.
 For example, a low loader with rear ramps in their upright position and no load, can produce a “bow wave” from the ramps, and likewise, a road train with a high load on the rear trailer.

 The force of wind can be so strong that it affects the line of travel of your rig.
 Over- correcting in these situations can lead to loss of control, a collision with the truck, or jack- knifing, possibly ending in vehicle roll-over, on or off the road.